-Member's Statement 365 - 6(2): Clyde River High School Graduates
+Member's Statement 366 - 6(2): Clyde River High School Graduates

 Ms. Killiktee (interpretation): Good morning.
-It's very good to see you all and I am very pleased that I am able to attend this session.
+It's very good to see you all and I am also very pleased that I am able to be here.

-Mr. Speaker, I rise today to acknowledge and recognize individuals.
-There were some issues in our community, so the graduation ceremony was not able to proceed this summer at Quluaq School in Clyde River.
+Mr. Speaker, I rise today to acknowledge and recognize several individuals.
+There were some issues in our community, so a graduation ceremony was not able to proceed this summer at Quluaq School in Clyde River.
 The graduation ceremony will be held this evening for the grade 12 students.
 I will mention their names and this evening, they will be given their diplomas in the community of Clyde River.
 These students are:

-- Annie Aggiarug
+- Annie Aqqiaruq

 - Faith Arnakak

 - Ryan Arreak

 - Breanna Hainnu

 - Brian Joanasie

 - Aaron Paniloo

 - Jade Paniloo

 - Stacey Qillaq

 - Brad Oqqallak

 - Darren Tigullaraq

 - Doreen Tigullaraq

-These 11 students are graduating soon and will have a ceremony and we are very proud of their accomplishments, and I was just recently in Clyde River.
-We met with the students from the local high school.
-With the classes almost completed, the students were happily preparing for their graduation ceremony, the students I just spoke about, and I want them publicly acknowledged by asking my colleagues to join me in congratulating these students and this is the reason I rise today.
+These 11 students are graduating soon and will have a ceremony.
+We are very proud of their accomplishments.
+I was just recently in Clyde River and we met with the students from the local high school.
+With the classes being almost done, the students were happily preparing for their graduation ceremony.
+I want them to be publicly acknowledged and I ask my colleagues to join me in congratulating these students, and this is the reason I rose today.
 Thank you, Mr. Speaker.